CodeTogether-Inc/CodeTogether-Live/docs/docs/faqs/on-premises-faq.md

 ## Security

 <details>
-  <summary>What type of encryption does CodeTogether use?</summary>
+  <summary>What type of encryption does CodeTogether Live use?</summary>

-In addition to encryption using TLS 1.3./SHA 256 at the transport layer, CodeTogether also has end-to-end encryption between the host and participants using AES-GCM.
-[Learn more](https://www.codetogether.com/download/security/)
+In addition to encryption using TLS 1.3./SHA 256 at the transport layer, CodeTogether Live also has end-to-end encryption between the host and participants using AES-GCM.
+[Learn more](https://www.codetogether.com/live/download/security/)

 </details>

 <details>
-  <summary>What measures are taken to keep CodeTogether secure?</summary>
+  <summary>What measures are taken to keep CodeTogether Live secure?</summary>

 Besides strictly following secure coding practices, every build is scanned using vulnerability checking tools like Snyk, Trivy, etc. Penetration tests are frequently run on our container, ensuring that it is not susceptible to vulnerabilities and attacks.
 Our security audited listing can be found in the [Red Hat Software catalog](https://catalog.redhat.com/software/containers/genuitec/codetogether/5fbbdc772937386820426f55).